rascada/sgit/README.md

 sgit clone

-? host: (github) # also you can write bitbucket or gitlab ? user: / organization rascada
+? host: (github) # also you can write bitbucket or gitlab ? user / organization: rascada
 ? repo: sgit
 ? folder name: (sgit)
 Cloned rascada/sgit as sgit successfully!